 - Metadata management.
 This can be a lot of work when using enumerated sequences and big collections of files.
 For this purpose "single core" frequency is also important, not only All-core.

 RAM: In general Mistika Workflows does not require too much RAM, but note that storage access may benefit from extra RAM for local caching, depending on the filesytem (or NAS settings ) in use.
+Extra RAM is also important for CPUs with many cores, in order to process several frames in parallel.

 A.2) Taking practical benchmarks for a reference workflow